 The first in treatment is to prevent contractures and maintain a supple joint with a full range of movements, and so a splint is applied which make use of elastic traction to prevent the muscles contracting while at the same time permitting the joints of the fingers and wrist to be moved, if necessary passively, to prevent them from becoming stiff.

-Operation should be preceded by a course of thorough stretching as described above.
+The operation should be preceded by a course of thorough stretching as described above.

 - Lengthening of all the shortened tendons